Yen50414/PacmanKata/src/README.md

 Monsters:

 Monsters spawn at the 4 corners of the grid.
-Unfortunately for now, they do not move.
+They move according to randomly generated commands and have the ability to move through walls.